 You should have a follow up strategy in place prior to your open house to make sure that you don’t lose any time with leads.
 These people are motivated enough to get out on a weekend and check out a house, don’t miss a chance to turn them into a client.

 If you are using a digital platform for your open house sign in sheet, those contacts can be automatically transferred to a CRM and started on an email drip or a scheduled text outreach plan immediately.
-If you don’t have a CRM yet, look into a free and easily customizable CRM like Insightly that lets you set reminders to follow up with your new leads.
+If you don’t have a CRM yet, one of the industry’s leading tools is Salesforce, which lets you manage lead data and send targeted follow up emails to your new leads.
 Salesforce is an affordable $25 a month with a free 14-day trial.